garzaCodes/garzaCodes/README.md

 <h1>Hi 👋, I'm Marc Garza</h1>
-<h3 style="margin-bottom: 20px">A full stack developer with a passion for the web</h3>
+<h3 style="margin-bottom: 20px">A full stack developer with a passion for anything on the web.</h3>

 ###